Cognitive Block

 The Problem

-Editing while drafting divides working memory between generation and evaluation, preventing sustained progress.
+Editing while drafting splits working memory between making and judging.
+This stops steady progress.

 The Fix